 - Return back to slow cooker, stir to mix all ingredients, and set temperature to warm (or low) until ready to eat.

 - Place chicken between two sweet potato rounds.
-Add desired toppings such as pickles, onion, greens, broccoli slaw, mayonnaise, etc.
+Add desired toppings such as pickles, onion, greens, slaw, mayonnaise, etc.

 Looking for a slow cooker?
 Here’s a few we recommend: